jnvickery/counter_registry_list/README.md

 # Harvest the Project COUNTER Registry

-Project COUNTER's Registry of vendors/platforms that are compliant with the Code of Practice Release 5 standard for online resource (ebooks, ejournals, etc.) usage.
+Project COUNTER's Registry contains information about  vendors/platforms/providers that are compliant with the Code of Practice Release 5 standard for online resource (ebooks, ejournals, etc.) usage.

 The Registry includes information about the platform/provider including contact information, what COP5 (or COP4) reports they support, and all of the specifics regarding how they support COP5 SUSHI API requests for usage reports, basically everything except an institution's own required credentials (customer_id plus optionally requestor_id and api_key) and other constraints on using their SUSHI API server (eg if they also require the request to come from the customer's IP range, if they have volume or speed limits on server requests, etc.)

 March 2022 Note: the Registry is still a work in progress, and only some vendors have finished populating their own entry with all of the needed data.
 If you have more direct and relatively recent SUSHI information already from a vendor, that may be more accurate than what you get from this.

+This simply python program, which runs from the command line and has no user prompts, produces two output files in the same folder that the code is run from:
+* a tab-delimited table of all of the known registry entries that have a COP5 "sushi service" registered called "registry-entries.tsv"
+* a log file listing all of the registry entries that exist but don't have a COP5 sushi service registered yet called 'log-registry-entries.txt'

 ## Interactive home of the registry:
 https://registry.projectcounter.org/